Lambs: $575.00 each

 ready to go to

-their new homes approximately ten weeks after they are born.
+their new homes approximately twelve weeks after they are born.
 The

 reason I say approximately

 the health of the lamb.
-If at the end of ten weeks the lamb is ill or
+If at the end of twelve weeks the lamb is ill

 not thriving for any reason, then it will remain at the farm until it